NIRCam Grism Time Series

 See also: NIRCam Grism Time-Series APT Template

-Simultaneous short wavelength (1.7–2.3 µm) imaging is obtained with a weak lens to defocus the image combined with a narrow or medium filter.
-This combination offers saturation limits similar to the long wavelength grism for a given integration time (which must be identical for both wavelengths).
+Simultaneous short wavelength imaging is obtained with a weak lens to defocus the image.
+This choice offers saturation limits similar to the long wavelength grism for a given integration time (which must be identical for both wavelengths).

 Integration times may be shortened for rapid cadence monitoring by using detector subarrays and/or multiple detector outputs.
 The shortest integration times enable observations without saturation of some stars visible to the naked eye (~5th magnitude).